PL/SQL Cursor

 Working with PL/SQL Cursor

-Let’s examine each steps in details.
+Let’s examine each step in greater detail.

 Declaring PL/SQL Cursor

-To use PL/SQL cursor, you must first declare it in the declaration section of PL/SQL block or in a package as follows:
+To use PL/SQL cursor, first you must declare it in the declaration section of PL/SQL block or in a package as follows:

 CURSOR cursor_name [ ( [ parameter_1 [, parameter_2 ...] ) ]